Review Notes for the Deep Learning Course

 Chapter 7 Network Optimization

-• Periodic adjustment-no need to look at the formula
+• Periodic adjustment - no need to look at formulas

-• Focus on mastering: adaptive adjustment: Adagrad, Adadelta, RMSProp
+• Key mastery: Adaptive adjustment: Adagrad, Adadelta, RMSProp

-• Master the formulas and principles of these three methods, focusing on the formulas
+• Master the formulas and principles of the three methods, focusing on the formulas

 • Gradient optimization